-It's Buddha's birthday next week, and thousands are expected to line up along the main Jongno street again to watch the most colorful and most popular parade in Seoul!
+It's Buddha's birthday soon, and thousands are expected to line up along the main Jongno street again to watch the most colorful and most popular parade in Seoul!
 The lotus lantern parade!

-On a few occasions, I was able to watch the parade along Jongno, joining the thousands who stood there for hours as the participants in their colorful costumes and lanterns paraded and fascinated everyone on one cool spring evening.
+On a few occasions, I was able to watch the parade along the main Jongno street, joining the thousands who stood there for hours as the participants in their colorful costumes and lanterns paraded and fascinated everyone on one cool spring evening.

 It was a sight to behold at the Dongkuk University grounds.
-It was sea of colors.
-The cheerfulness of everyone, and those neon and and pastel colors of their intricately looking and diaphanous costumes made the atmosphere and experience special.
+It was a sea of colors.
+The cheerfulness of everyone and those neon and pastel colors of their intricately looking and diaphanous costumes made the atmosphere and experience special.
 Everyone really put an effort to impress and regale that day.

 Maybe this time, I will try and claim a spot along the main Jongno street and watch the parade from there.